-Little eight-year-old Betsy knelt beside her bed with her mother to say her night time prayer.
+Little eight-year-old Betsy knelt beside her bed with her mother to say her nighttime prayer.
 “I’ve had a good day today, God.
-I hope You’ve planned another good one for tomorrow.”
+I hope You’ve planned another good one for me for tomorrow.”

-Does God have a special plan for each little girl, old man and young lady?
+Does God have a special plan for each little girl, an old man, and a young lady?
 A plan for each of us?
 Really?

-Perhaps, the question is not whether or not He has a plan for us, but whether or not we even want it.
+Perhaps, the question is not whether or not He has a plan for us, but whether or not we even want His plan for our lives.
 Many try to outsmart God with their plans and end up as failures.

-Prayer: Lord, may we accept the plan You have designed for each of us and follow it willingly each day of our lives!
+Prayer: Lord, You have designed a plan for each of us.
+Enable us to follow it willingly each day of our lives!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 143:10 Teach me to do your will, for you are my God; may your good Spirit lead me on level ground.
+Scripture For Today: Teach me to do Your will, for You are my God; may Your good Spirit lead me on level ground.
+Psalm 143:10